 How do you evaluate whether a trial is successful?

 This is based on the feedback received via the trial process.
 We try to ask a diverse set of questions in the feedback form to get a mix of data points - numerical, qualitative, comparative.
 All responses received are aggregated.
-Work output not showing advancement of the Principles, nor important qualities like productivity, autonomy, visibility, would be indicators of an unsuccessful trial.
+Work output not showing advancement of the Principles, nor important qualities like productivity, autonomy, or visibility, would be indicators of a poor role fit.
+Contribution not being impactful overall to Status's objectives, or developmental feedback not being addressed would also be reasons to end the trial.

-Why do you ask so many feedback providers?
+Why do you ask so many contributors for feedback?

 How will I know what happens with someone's trial?